nikouu/dotnet-optimization-cheatsheet/README.md

 So let's just call these *educational*.
 Each item is fully referenced so you can educate yourself too.
 Oh and they're mostly about language features over things like what should be existing good coding practices and architecture.

+This is different from my [Optimization-Tools-And-Notes](https://github.com/nikouu/Optimization-Tools-And-Notes) repo as that is mostly tools for performance, and this is mostly code to help understand and make performance better.

 ## ‼ Read This First ‼
 1. Try not to pre-maturely optimise
 1. Understand the risks involved